jbmagination/bte/README.md

 Resource Loader - "You can use this mod in any modpack without asking first"

 <h2 align="center">Changes</h2>
-Upon pressing the "Your Earth" button, it opens up your Build The Earth world automatically.
+<p>Upon pressing the "Your Earth" button, it opens up your Build The Earth world automatically.</p>
-</br></br>
-When pressing "The Multiverse", it takes you to the multiplayer screen, where you can add any server of your choosing.
+<p>When pressing "The Multiverse", it takes you to the multiplayer screen, where you can add any server of your choosing.</p>
-</br></br>
-There is now a special panorama, which shows the default spawn location.
+<p>There is now a special panorama, which shows the default spawn location.</p>
-</br></br>
-The language button is now at the bottom of the screen, below "Options" and "Quit Game".
+<p>The language button is now at the bottom of the screen, below "Options" and "Quit Game".</p>
-</br></br>
-The boring dirt background when loading a world, in the multiplayer screen, options, etc. is now flowing water.
+<p>The boring dirt background when loading a world, in the multiplayer screen, options, etc. is now flowing water.</p>
-</br></br>
-A new logo has been added, replacing "Minecraft: Java Edition" with "Build The Earth".
+<p>A new logo has been added, replacing "Minecraft: Java Edition" with "Build The Earth".</p>

 <h2 align="center">Screenshots</h2>